Add Language Packs to Windows

 The Language-Pack Removal Task

-In Windows 10, the language pack removal task runs on all Windows editions.
+In Windows 8, the language pack removal runs on all Windows editions.
 However, any languages that are selected by users in the language preferences section of the control panel are not removed.
 Users can choose to run multiple languages and any language packs that are not used by the user are removed from the computer.
 Also, any language pack that is installed by a user is not removed.
+Note that Windows® 8 Single Language editions can only run a single language.

 Running the Sysprep tool resets the language-pack removal clock.
 The clock will not start again until the next time OOBE runs and the computer is restarted.
 If you customize your Windows image, consider booting to audit mode to make your customizations.
 The language pack removal task will not be started when you boot to audit mode.
 For more information about audit mode, see Boot Windows to Audit Mode or OOBE.
 You can also update your Windows image offline without booting the image.
 For more information, see Service a Windows Image Using DISM